Sally Mapstone: Sector leadership

+In August 2023, Dame Sally took over the Presidency of Universities UK (UUK).

 Research and professional interests

-Mapstone's research is primarily on Older Scots literature, of the fourteenth to seventeenth centuries (including literature in Latin) and on book history.
-She has also published on Chaucer and on Malory, and on Shakespeare.
+Mapstone's research is primarily on Older Scots literature of the 14th to 17th centuries (including literature in Latin) and on book history.
 A number of her publications concern the identification of previously unrecognised textual witnesses to Older Scots texts.
-She also publishes on later Scottish writers.
+She has also published on Chaucer and Malory, and on Shakespeare, as well as on later Scottish writers.

-Mapstone is past president and honorary president of the Scottish Text Society, a member of the advisory board of Studies in Scottish Literature, a member of the editorial board of Scottish Studies Review (to 2009) and an honorary fellow of the Project for the History of the Book in Scotland at the University of Edinburgh.
+She is past president and honorary president of the Scottish Text Society.
+She is also a member of the advisory board of Studies in Scottish Literature, a member of the editorial board of Scottish Studies Review (to 2009), and an honorary fellow of the Project for the History of the Book in Scotland at the University of Edinburgh.
 She was elected a fellow of the English Association in 2013.
 As Principal of the university, she sits on the judging panel for the St Andrews Prize for the Environment.

-In May 2017, Mapstone became the first UK university leader to be honoured by the Foreign Policy Association, which presented her with a medal to recognise her leadership in international higher education, and made her an honorary fellow.
+In May 2017, she became the first UK university leader to be honoured by the Foreign Policy Association, which presented her with a medal to recognise her leadership in international higher education, and made her an honorary fellow.
+She also received a silver medal from the University of Helsinki, whose international advisory board she chaired from 2015 to 2021.

 In 2017, she was made an emeritus fellow of St Hilda's College, Oxford, and an honorary fellow of Wadham College, Oxford, and St Cross College, Oxford.

-In June 2018, she was appointed the first woman president of the Saltire Society and in February 2019 she was elected a fellow of the Royal Society of Edinburgh.
+In June 2018, she was appointed the first woman president of the Saltire Society and, in February 2019, she was elected a fellow of the Royal Society of Edinburgh.

-Mapstone was awarded an honorary degree by the University of Aberdeen in 2019 for her contribution to the field of Older Scots literature and for her outstanding record of leadership in higher education and widening access.
+Mapstone was awarded an honorary degree by the University of Aberdeen in 2019 for her contribution to the field of Older Scots literature and for her record of leadership in higher education and widening access.

 Mapstone was made a Dame Commander of the British Empire (DBE) in June 2022 for services to higher education.